 Through our e-Mentoring service, our Head of Counselling and Mentoring, Amie has helped and supported many people from different walks of life who have been impacted by bullying behaviour in some way.
 She is a qualified Therapeutic Counsellor, experienced in working with adults and young people.
 The person-centred approach is at the core of her work, but integrated with key concepts from other theories and approaches where she feels it would be beneficial.
 Her aim is to create a safe space for you to explore the bullying behaviour you have experienced while strengthening your self-confidence and self-belief.

 In January 2022, we launched Talk 2 Us – our Counselling Service for those affected by bullying behaviour who need a safe space to talk.

-We are currently able to offer people (over the age of 9 years) up to 6, funded, 50 minute counselling sessions.
+We are currently able to offer people (over the age of 9 years) 6, funded, 50 minute counselling sessions – more if needed.
 The sessions take place virtually – either over the telephone or via video call.
 We know that Virtual Counselling doesn’t work for everyone, but for some people, it can be a good way of trying it out and getting some short-term, much needed support.

 If you would like to be referred for our Talk 2 Us Service, or if you’re a parent, youth worker, social worker, teacher who would like to refer a young person for counselling, please complete the form below and one of our team will be in touch to arrange the sessions with you.
 Talk 2 Us is for people over the age of 9 years.